atdiar/xhttp/handlers/cors/README.md

 The preflight result may be cached on the user-agent and it is even possible to pick for how long the result will stay valid in cache.
 The handler is automatically registered on the OPTION method of a xhttp.ServeMux

+It is likely that this handler will be registered early in the the request-handling chain.
+Registration is only for an **explicitly** given path.

 ##Dependencies